 - Huge – more than 500,000 followers

-Stories are a unique format with its own rules.
-They are consumed differently by users than conventional posts.
-This is reflected in the key findings.
+Stories is a unique format with its own rules.
+They are consumed differently by users than conventional posts, as reflected in the key findings.

-- Profiles with many followers use stories much more frequently than smaller profiles.
-The former post an average of 3 stories per day.
+- Profiles with many followers use Stories much more frequently than smaller profiles.
+The former post an average of three Stories per day.

-- Large profiles prefer videos in stories, smaller profiles rather post pictures
+- Large profiles prefer videos in Stories, whereas smaller profiles rather post pictures.

-- Forward tabbing is the default behavior of the user when looking at the stories: 80% of the stories are clicked away
+- Forward tapping is the default behavior of the user when looking at Stories, 80% of which are clicked away.

-Stories are no longer new.
-But the established profiles with many followers seem to take more advantage of this format more than smaller profiles.
-Smaller profiles post stories less than once a day while profiles with more than 500,000 followers publish more than three stories per day on average.
+Stories are no longer new, although established profiles with many followers seem to take advantage of this format more than smaller profiles.
+Smaller profiles post Stories less than once a day, while profiles with more than 500,000 followers publish more than three Stories per day on average.

-Even regarding the type of the stories, small and large profiles seem to have a different approach .
-While the smaller profiles tend to post photos in stories, nearly two-thirds of stories in large profiles are videos.
-That this can be an advantage will be shown later.
+Even regarding the type of the Stories, small and large profiles seem to have a different approach: while smaller profiles tend to post photos in Stories, nearly two-thirds of Stories in large profiles are videos.
+This can be an advantage, as will be shown later.

-The number of stories that follow each other within 24 hours has no significant impact on the average reach of each story.
-So it does not hurt to post more than one story per day.
+The number of Stories that follow each other within 24 hours has no significant impact on the average reach of each story.
+Therefore, it does not hurt to post more than one story per day.
 The range is influenced by other factors.

 Reach and impressions